vlazzarini/vanilla/6.Stria/README.md

 rewind buttons.
 These ideas can be applied to create interactive performances of complete pieces, such as Stria.

+NB: because this code uses `fetch()` to access files, it requires the files to be served from the same server as the HTML page.
+Therefore in order for it to run, it should be open using the `http:` protocol from a server (either local or remote).
+Unlike the earlier examples, it will not work when opening the page locally using the `file:` protocol.

 CsoundObj API code used
 -----------